microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 - A container group would be created and be named using the JOBID

-- A container associated with "MyFirstTool" would be created, taking the `swaggerLocation` and `host` parameters from the global position, and `toolName` and `outputFolder` parameters from the task definition.
-Since there is no `duration` field, it will run until it completes.
+- A container associated with "ZAP" would be created, taking the `apiSpecifications` and `endpoint` parameters from the `targetEndpointConfiguration`, and `toolName` and `outputFolder` parameters from the task definition.

-- A container named "MySecondTool" would be created, taking the `swaggerLocation` and `host` parameters from the global position, and `toolName`, `duration`, and `outputFolder` parameters from the task definition.
-It will run until it completes, or until 2 hours ten minutes have passed, whichever occurs first.
+- A container named "Dredd" would be created, taking the `apiSpecifications` and `endpoint` parameters from the `targetEndpointConfiguration`, and `toolName`, `duration`, and `outputFolder` parameters from the task definition.

-Note that containers (tasks) are launched in parallel within the container group, and that the overall job is considered complete once all tasks complete or fail.
+Note that containers (tasks) are launched in parallel within the container group, and that the overall job is considered complete once all tasks complete, fail or terminated.
+Tasks may be terminated by user or due to timeout defined by global `duration` parameter in job definition.

 For more information on: